Please note: I may earn commissions from qualifying purchases if you shop through links on this page. More info.

 Contrasting plant texture in your garden

 We’ve already discussed how to use contrasting textures of coarse, medium and fine to help plants in your garden to “unblob” together.
-You can also achieve contrast with tactical texture to create really interesting and unique combinations in your garden.
-Finding unique ways to play with tactical plant texture is a more subtle way to liven up areas of your garden that feel bland.
+You can also achieve contrast with tactile texture to create really interesting and unique combinations in your garden.
+Finding unique ways to play with tactile plant texture is a more subtle way to liven up areas of your garden that feel bland.

 Unusual sources of plant texture